Skip to main content

 The overall objective is to push the boundaries of SDM to probe electric polarization and electrodynamics properties of molecular liquids under confinement, with focus on water, electrolytic solutions and biologically relevant molecules, by implementing novel experimental and theoretical approaches.
 In particular, we will engineer 2D liquid cells made of van der Waals crystals by exploiting the most advanced 2D-materials technology, and we will directly probe the molecular liquids confined inside using the SDM scanning probe.

 We are developing a new microscopy platform able to visualize key physical properties of molecular liquids that has remained unknown so far and with unprecedented resolution.
-This is achieved by combining two advanced technologies: a novel scanning probe microscopy technique and the 2D-materials technology available in our group in Manchester.
-We are applying it to the study of water solutions and biomolecules of major significance in materials and life sciences, but it could also be applied to the study of other solid and liquids.
+This is achieved by combining two advanced technologies: a novel scanning probe microscopy technique and the 2D-crystal technology available in our group in Manchester.
+We are applying it to the study of water solutions and biomolecules of major importance in materials and life sciences, but it could also be applied to the study of other solid and liquids.

 continuous-report-figure.jpg